ArmandoDLaRosa/content_recommendation_system/readme.md

 #### Text Similarity Clusters
 - **Purpose**: To identify semantically related groups of articles, enriching the similar article discovery feature.
 - **Implementation**: Application of clustering algorithms on article embeddings to suggest related content, enhancing the exploration experience.

+#### Knowledge Graphs
+- **Purpose**: To leverage rich contextual relationships between entities (articles, authors, topics) for enhanced recommendations.
+- **Implementation**: Construction and traversal of a knowledge graph using libraries like `networkx`, integrating domain-specific knowledge and ensuring diverse and novel recommendations.

 #### VectorDB
 - **Purpose**: To store and query vector embeddings of articles, serving as the system's data retrieval backbone.